cedynia/mpkcc/README.md

 # What is Mapnik?

 Mapnik is the open source C++ library that you can use to develop a map applications.
-It's better known as the the openstreetmap.org render engine.

 To cross-compile the library you have two options: